mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-11"></a>
 [Back to top](#top)
 ## MI-11 -- Rep. Dave Trott (R)
+### Committees
+Dave Trott is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016